 Compared to the DIG Solar Powered Irrigation Timer, the Netro Pixie Smart Hose Faucet Timer battery is estimated to last about 2 to 4 weeks when fully charged.

-While the DIG Solar Powered Irrigation truly offers flexible timing, you cannot set it to irrigate at specific times.
-You can only choose specific irrigation intervals.
 Also, you cannot integrate this with smart devices.
 In other words, you cannot monitor its operation via Google Assistant, Alexa, or your smartphone.

 Pros